 TABLES - Tables should be included at the end of the text and should be numbered consecutively with arabic numerals.
 Each table must be accompanied by a legend.
 Legends must contain sufficient information to render the table self-explanatory without reference to the text.
 In the text “tables” must be written in full (e.g. table 1).
 Tables should be prepared using Microsoft Word for Windows.
 They should be incorporated in the same file as the text along with legends.

 FIGURES – Figures should be numbered consecutively with arabic numerals.
 Each figure must be accompanied by a legend.
 In the text, the figure must be cited in full (e.g. Figure 1).
-The figures can be embedded in the manuscript and should be placed at the end, after the tables, along with their legends.
+The figures can be embedded in the manuscript and should be placed in the right place and not at the end of the article, along with their legends.
 If Figures are prepared in jpeg or tiff (or high resolution pdf) format, they should be loaded separately as supplementary files.
 Photographs, drawings, graphs, diagrams must have a minimum size of 10x15 cm.
 A minimum resolution of 300 dpi is required.
 Figures will be printed in black and white or on greyscale.
 Colour figures will be printed in colour only if the authors agree to pay printing costs, but will be visible in the original colour format in the electronic version of the printed article that will be available on the website of the journal.
 It is the author’s responsibility to ensure that colours printed in greyscale allow a clear reading of the image.
 If figures or graphs taken from other journals or books are intended to be published, the contributor must obtain prior written authorization to do so from the author and the publisher of such material.
 A copy of this authorization should be sent to the editorial board of the Journal and the source of the material used should be quoted in the article.

 ARRANGEMENT OF MANUSCRIPT - Articles should be divided into Abstract, Introduction, Methods, Results, Discussion, References.
 Methods should be described in detail only when they are original or substantially modified compared to previous methods.
 For methods already known and reported in the literature, quotation of the original articles is sufficient.
 Repetition in the text under Results of data already given in tables and figures should be avoided.